A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 5. Using a Nipple Shield

 Do you have a sneaky technique you’d like to share?
-Well, come on!
 Don’t keep it to yourself!
 Let us know below.